mr152here/hexegg/docs/MANUAL.md

-# hexegg (0.9)
+# hexegg (0.10)

-Hexegg open and read all input files specified by their names as command-line arguments.
+Hexegg reads all input files specified by their names as command-line arguments.

 ```
 hexegg [-t <size_limit>] <file1> [file2] [file3] ...